-Ribbon Basics This explains the ribbon types and typical darkness and speed selections.
+Ribbon Basics: This explains the ribbon types and typical darkness and speed selections.
 Refer to: Ribbon Basics.

-Ribbon Loading - The ribbon must be on a core that has notches to assure the ribbon spindle hubs will move with the ribbon rotation.
+Ribbon Loading: The ribbon must be on a core that has notches to assure the ribbon spindle hubs will move with the ribbon rotation.
 The printer looks at the rotation of the ribbon sensor wheel to determine if the ribbon is loaded and functioning correctly.
 If the wheel is not turning the printer will stop printing had the Feed Button will flash red.

-Ribbon Configuration - Selecting Thermal Transfer if you are using Ribbon, Direct Thermal if you are not using Ribbon.
-ZebraDesigner Driver (Printing Preferences - Advanced Setup - Media Type) Read More>>
+Ribbon Configuration: Select Thermal Transfer if you are using Ribbon and Direct Thermal if you are not using Ribbon.

 Not all media is the same when it comes to being compatible with your application or needs.
-Printing speed, durability of the image/media, environment are just a few factors to consider when determining the printer setup for the application.
+Printing speed, the durability of the image or media, and the environment are just a few factors to consider when determining the printer setup for the application.
 Trying to compensate for poor media compatibility by using high printhead pressure and/or darkness settings can impact your printer’s printhead life.

 There are no printhead pressure adjustments on the G-Series printer.
 Assure the printhead properly latches and the platen is not worn as these are the impacting items when printhead pressure may be an issue.

 The printer is capable of printing at multiple print speeds.
-The speed selection take the media/ribbon (if used) compatibilities into consideration since if high Darkness settings are required to achieve acceptable print then slower rates should be used.
+The speed selection takes the media/ribbon (if used) compatibilities into consideration since if high Darkness settings are required to achieve acceptable print then slower rates should be used.
 If your application requires the highest print speeds available be sure your media supplier has recommended the correct media for your application.

-Print Darkness (also may be referred to as Density or Burn Temperature) is a user adjustable setting.
-Avoid over heating the ribbon as it can melt if set too high.
+Print Darkness (also may be referred to as Density or Burn Temperature) is a user-adjustable setting.
+Avoid overheating the ribbon as it can melt if set too high.
 Vary the darkness to produce the best print quality.

 A Zebra compatible driver must be installed before connecting the printer.

-A straight through cable is required for connection to a PC.
+A straight-through cable is required for connection to a PC.
 This is the same as the EPL 2844 printer.
 All serial communications parameters must be matched on the printer and host.GC420t User Guide: Connecting your Printer to a Computer.

-If the printer has a parallel port use an IEEE1284.4 compatible cable GX420t/GX430t User Guide: Connecting your Printer to a Computer.
+If the printer has a parallel port uses an IEEE1284.4 compatible cable GX420t/GX430t User Guide: Connecting your Printer to a Computer.